typosquatter/ail-typo-squatting/README.md

 | Add Top Level Domain           | These typos are created by adding a tld before the right tld.
 Example: google.com becomes google.com.it |
 | Subdomain                      | These typos are created by placing a dot in the domain name in order to create subdomain.
 Example: google.com becomes goo.gle.com |

+# Acknowledgment

+The project has been co-funded by CEF-TC-2020-2 - 2020-EU-IA-0260 - JTAN - Joint Threat Analysis Network.